-Indicator: settlement aggregation, skeletal indicators (where/when available) Question: What was the extent of settlement aggregation and bioarchaeological evidence of disease, if any?
+Indicator: settlement aggregation, skeletal indicators (where/when available)

-Sample proxies: spatial clustering of households into larger communities; skeletal indicators of health/disease.
+Question: What was the extent of settlement aggregation and bioarchaeological evidence of health/disease.
 In addition to coding this insecurity based on published scholarly assessments of the extent of aggregation, we calculated an aggregation index for each culture area using settlement data in the Coalescent Communities Database (Hill et al. 2012).
 Our index is: total number of rooms in a culture area divided by the total number of settlements in each area.
 The percent change in the index from one 50-year interval to the next, informs the coding.